 The Layla is reasonably priced for a memory foam mattress – especially a model with a reversible design.
 Shipping is free if you reside in the contiguous U.S. The mattress is also backed by a 120-night sleep trial and a non-prorated lifetime warranty.

-The DreamCloud luxury hybrid is designed with a foam-cushioned Euro-top, adaptive memory foam and polyfoam comfort layers, and a zoned pocketed coil support core for enhanced edge support.
+The DreamCloud luxury hybrid is designed with a foam-cushioned quilted top, memory foam and polyfoam comfort layers, and a zoned coil support core for enhanced edge support.
 All customers receive a one-year sleep trial and a lifetime warranty.

-Our final pick is the Dreamcloud, which offers the feel and performance of a luxury hybrid at a budget-friendly price-point.
-The DreamCloud is constructed with comfort layers of memory foam and gel-infused memory foam, both of which provide close and even body-contouring.
+The DreamCloud offers the feel and performance of a luxury hybrid at a budget-friendly price-point.
+The DreamCloud is constructed with comfort layers of polyfoam and gel-infused memory foam, both of which provide close and even body-contouring.
 The mattress has a medium firm feel, so sinkage is minimal.
-A transitional polyfoam layer and pocketed coil support core ensure a fair amount of responsiveness and strong reinforcement along the perimeter.
+A transitional polyfoam layer and support core of individually-wrapped coils ensure a fair amount of responsiveness and strong reinforcement along the perimeter.

 While the DreamCloud is a bit pricey compared to our other top picks, this is a high-value model given its high-end design and strong performance across different categories.
 Shipping is free within the contiguous U.S. The mattress is backed by a 365-night sleep trial and a lifetime warranty, both of which are much longer than average.